James Wilfred Stevenson Thomson

 Yourself Some Golf' with actor Ronald Reagan (1942) and with a number of pro's in 'Swing With Bing', featuring Bing Crosby (1940).

-He also wrote a book called Hit 'Em for Miles, How to Drive a Golf Ball.
+Jimmy also wrote a book called Hit 'em for Miles, How to Drive a Golf Ball which was among the most popular golf instruction books

 In 1960 Thomson was made a life member of the Carolina PGA Section.
 Although his tournament days were over, Jimmy was still very